Yoshka/Docs/aspnet/mvc/views/razor.rst

 .. code-block:: none

   <div>The Login Email: @Model.Email</div>

--  Strongly-typed-models-keyword-label
-- :ref:`Strongly-typed-models-keyword-label`
-- :ref:`Strongly-typed-models-keyword-label`

 Obviously you must pass the model from the controller to the view.
-See :ref:`Strongly-typed-models-keyword-label` for more information.
+See :ref:`strongly-typed-models-keyword-label` for more information.

 ``@inherits``
 ^^^^^^^^^^^^^^^